Kim Cook, Executive Director

 Elizabeth Morgan, Director of External Relations

-Previously, Ms. Morgan was director of youth programs at the Jack Kent Cooke Foundation, where she oversaw the development and management of up to $7.5 million annually in grants to other nonprofit organizations as well as operation of the Foundation's scholarship program helping low-income students attend highly selective colleges and universities.
+Previously, Ms. Morgan was director of youth programs at the Jack Kent Cooke Foundation, where she oversaw the development and management of up to $7.5 million annually in grants to other nonprofit organizations as well as the foundation's scholarship program helping low-income students attend highly selective colleges and universities.
 Through the foundation’s grants, Elizabeth helped to launch or grow several NCAN member programs, including the University of Virginia College Guide Program, the National College Advising Corps, CollegeTracks, SoMD CAN, and the Rappahannock Career and College Access Program.
-She has significant expertise in college access and success issues, nonprofit management and evaluation, out-of-school-time programs for youth, education reform, and communications.
+She has significant expertise in college access and success issues, nonprofit management and evaluation, out-of-school-time programs for youth, and communications.

 Before joining the foundation, Ms. Morgan was a grant officer for the Michigan State Bar Foundation, which awards more than $8 million annually to provide civil legal assistance to the poor.
 Ms. Morgan has also worked as a journalist and editor for the Bureau of National Affairs, the World Bank, and the alumni magazine of the Washington College of Law.

-Carrie Warick, Director of Partnerships and Policy
+Carrie Warick, Director of Policy and Advocacy

 Ms. Warick holds a Masters of Public Policy, with a concentration in education policy, and a Bachelor’s degree in International Affairs and History, both from The George Washington University.
 While pursuing her Masters, Ms. Warick was a Presidential Administrative Fellow and worked in various areas of communication within GW.
-She is a resident of Washington, DC, and a member of Women in Government Relations.